norlingstax/Turing-College-Projects/Specialization - Product Analyst/README.md

 This project focused on analysing how long it takes users to make a purchase from the moment they land on the website.
 The goal was to calculate daily conversion durations and explore behavioural patterns across different user segments.

+If there is an issue with the pdf file preview, it is also accessible via this [link](https://drive.google.com/file/d/1g0ZNAQ2VKIENTlueFkkf2Hbxss-aBsIR/view?usp=sharing).

 ---

 📋 **Project Overview**